realiti4/pip-upgrade/README.md

 Continue? (y/n or -e/-r/--help): -e pytest hypothesis
 ```

 You can also exclude packages beforehand.
 Use `-e` or `--exclude`.
 The tool won't upgrade dependency breaking packages already, this is extra for packages that you want to keep it at a version.
+You can also add packages to config file for this to persist until you remove.
+This combined with `pip-upgrade -y` that accepts and skips user prompt can be used for automated environments.

     $ pip-upgrade -e numpy pandas
 ### Options